EqualExperts/dbt-unit-testing/README.md

 [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 **Warning**: We recommend you to upgrade from 0.1.3.
-However 0.2.0 introduces breaking changes by removing the mocking strategies (you need to update and use the new options, see [Available Options](#available-options) ).
+However 0.2.0 introduces breaking changes by removing the mocking strategies (you need to update and use the new options, see [Available Options](#available-options) and release notes).

 # More About Dbt Unit Testing